rb27snkrfrk/hello-world/README.md

 # hello-world
 learning to code and sneaker bots
-I like sport and collecting sneakers
+I like sports and collecting sneakers trying to figure out how webhooks work